MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt.md

 **dialogs/cancelAndHelpDialog.js**

 We begin by implementing the `CancelAndHelpDialog` class to handle user interruptions.
+The cancellable dialogs, `BookingDialog` and `DateResolverDialog` extend this class.

 [!code-javascript[Class signature](~/../botbuilder-samples/samples/javascript_nodejs/13.core-bot/dialogs/cancelAndHelpDialog.js?range=11)]